NvChad/nvchad.github.io/docs/contribute.md

 ```
 black = usually your theme bg (this should be the same as base00 in doom-base16.lua)
-barker_black = 6% darker than black
+darker_black = 6% darker than black
 black2 = 6% lighter than black

 onebg = 10% lighter than black